top of page

 How to Make an Herbal Vinegar Infusion

-Making infused vinegars is simple and rewarding.
+Making infused vinegars is simple, straightforward, and rewarding.
 You only need herbs, vinegar, a clean jar, and time.

 Basic Method

-• Pour vinegar over the herbs until the jar is full
+• Pour vinegar over the herbs until the herbs are submerged, leaving a little headroom

 • Use 1 part herb to 2 parts vinegar as a general rule